Nizaro/Open_Motion/README.md

 Motivation
 ==========

-This opensource project aims to provide a simple and usefull way for scientists ans users to implement data fusion algorithms and to test them.
+This opensource project aims to provide a simple and usefull way for scientists and users to test and implement data fusion algorithms.
-An other feature is to provide a tool for benchmarking as far as data fusion algorithms are concerned.
+This software can also be benchmarking tool for attitude estimation.
 Thus, scientists and industrials have now the possibility to achieve a scientificaly reliable performance comparison between diferent algorithms.
-On the contary of must 3D libraries, OpenMotion library has been written in C language in order to enable better portability and easier bindings like with MatLab for instance in order to run simulations.
+OpenMotion library has been written in C language in order to enable better portability and to ease the bindings with MatLab or Android.

 Installation
 ============